Juhaziel/SPL/documentation/lang_info.md

 	- A pointer type representing the address of another variable.
 	- A structure type representing a grouping of many values.
 	- An union type representing an overlap of multiple same-sized variables.
-	- A procedure type representing a block of instructions that can be called with varying parameters.
+	- A procedure type representing a block of instructions that can be called with varying parameters and returns a value (or void if none).

 In general, the sizes all basic types, structures, unions, pointers and arrays are known.
-The only exception is for arrays whose size depends on a variable, in which case
+Unlike C, variable length arrays are strictly forbidden and must be dynamically allocated.
+This means an expression such as `arr [n]uint16` where n is an unknown variable is not allowed.
+However, that expression will work if n has a value known at compile time.

+Procedures are special in that they are not first-class members.
+As such, they cannot be returned from functions nor passed to them.
+Instead, function pointers **must** be used to pass a function by reference.

+##### 2.1.3.1 Type Storage Specifiers #####
+SPL possesses two storage specifying keywords:

+	- global, indicates a file scoped variables must be elevated to program scope.
+	- static, indicates a block scoped variable must be stored statically in the data segment.

+##### 2.1.3.2 Type Qualifiers #####
+A variable can be qualified by two keywords:

+	- volatile, indicates a variable may be changed by an external program.
+	- const, indicates the current program must not change this variable.